DavidANegrete/Full_Stack/README.md

 ##Files found within
-Within the /vagrant directory in this repo you will find a VagrantFile that can be used to deploy the work, a shell script that configures the enviorment and aach project.
-The project are in their own directory from P1 to P5.
-Include in each project directory a README.md file can also be found along with project specific details and instructions on deploying.
+Within the /vagrant directory in this repo you will find a VagrantFile that can be used to deploy the work, a shell script that configures the enviorment and each project.
+The projects are in their own directory, numbered from P1 to P5.

-##Project Overview
-###P1
+Include in each project directory a README.md file is found with project specific details and instructions on deploying.

+##Overview
+A brief overview can be found below to get an idea of work completed to complete each project.

+###/P1
-Includes server-server side code in Python that is used to store a list of movies including box art imagery and a movie trailer URL.
+Created server-server side code in Python and used it to store a list of movies including box art imagery and a movie trailer URL.
+This information was then served using webpage.

-###P2
+###/P2
-This project uses the PostgreSQL database to keep track of players and matches in a game tournament.
-The game tournament uses a Swiss system for pairing up players in each round.
+This project used a PostgreSQL database to keep track of players and matches in a tournament.
+The tournament used a Swiss system for pairing up players in each round.

-###P3
+###/P3
-This application provides a list of unique items (pups) within a variety of categories (shelters) included is a user registration and authentication system.
-Signed in and out Users have different permissions based on their current states.
+This application provided a list of unique items (pups) within a variety of categories (shelters).
+For this application a user registration and authentication system was created.
+Views on the app are served based on the current users state (Signed in/Out).
+SQL Alchemy was used for CRUD functionality, also used was Flask to build the views, serve the data and serve user instances.

-###P4
+###/P4
-In this project I developed a cloud-based API server to support a provided [Conference Organization](https://github.com/udacity/ud858/tree/master/ConferenceCentral_Complete) application that exists on the web.
-The API supports the following functionality, within
-Google App Engine: user authentication, user profiles, conference information and various methods to query the conference data.
+For this project a cloud-based API server was created to support a provided [Conference Organization](https://github.com/udacity/ud858/tree/master/ConferenceCentral_Complete) application on the web.
+The Google App Engine API supports the followin: user authentication, user profiles, conference informationand various methods to query conference data.

-###P5
+###/P5
-Took a baseline installation of a Linux distribution on a virtual machine and prepared it to host my own web application (P3).
-This project had me install updates, secure the application from a number of attack vectors, lastly installed and configured web and database servers.
+From a baseline installation of a Linux distribution on a virtual machine and I configured it to host my own web application (P3).
+For This project
+I created users, installed updates, secured the application from a number of attack vectors, and also configured both web and database servers on it.

 ##Downloading and Deploying